intersystems-community/PythonGateway/README.md

 Python context can be persisted into InterSystems IRIS and restored later on.
 There are currently three public functions:

 - Save context: `set sc = ##class(isc.py.data.Context).SaveContext(.context, maxLength, mask, verbose)` where `maxLength` - maximum length of saved variable.
-If veriable serialization is longer than that, it would be ignored.
+If variable serialization is longer than that, it would be ignored.
 Set to 0 to get them all, `mask` - comma separated list of variables to save (special symbols * and ? are recognized), `verbose` specifies displaying context after saving, and `context` is a resulting Python context.
 Get context id with `context.%Id()`
 - Display context: `do ##class(isc.py.data.Context).DisplayContext(id)` where `id` is an id of a stored context.
 Leave empty to display current context.
 - Restore context: `do ##class(isc.py.data.Context).RestoreContext(id, verbose, clear)` where `clear` kills currently loaded context if set to 1.